 The SENCOs as Leaders Award adds to the suite of training which includes the National Award for SEN Coordination and the Advanced SENCO Award and can lead to a Masters in Educational Leadership or a Masters in SEND and Inclusion.
 This programme is suitable for SENCOs who have successfully completed the National Award for SEN Coordination or have been in post prior to 2009.

 This is an exciting and innovative course for teaching assistants and HLTAs who want to further their knowledge about working with pupils with special educational needs and develop coaching and mentoring skills to share good practice with colleagues.
 The programme is currently comprised of six full day face to face teaching sessions, and participants will receive supervision throughout the course with projects and portfolios.
-There will be an opportunity to access the course via a blended learning approach from Autumn 2018.
+There will be an opportunity to access the course via a blended learning approach from Spring 2019.

 aptGO is an Audit and Planning tool for working at Ofsted judgements Good and Outstanding.
 It is suitable for both primary and secondary mainstream schools, and there is also a version available for special schools or specialist provision.
 The purpose of the aptGO tool is to help you describe, evidence and improve your policy and practice for pupils with special educational needs and disabilities against the requirements in the current Ofsted inspection framework.
 We have specialist facilitators available to schools across the UK to help you use this innovative tool to prepare for or respond to inspection.